Lumpy Skin Disease

 Prevention

 In addition to the culling of infected and susceptible animals in the herd ("total stamping out") and movement restrictions on susceptible animals and animal products, widespread vaccination is considered the most effective measure to combat the disease.
-The vaccine is not authorised in Europe; its use requires authorisation from the competent authorities.
+The vaccine is not authorised in Austria; its use requires authorisation from the competent authorities.

 Situation in Austria